iagoleal/iagoleal.github.io/content/posts/void-install.md

 =================

-Everything from now on will happen inside the `chroot`, thus you have no access to external packages from the Live CD.
+Everything from now on will happen inside the `chroot`, thus you are already in your new system with no access to external packages from the Live CD.

 Configure the root user,